pvh/squeese/README.md

 * The default queue name used by squeese is "squeese", but you can select a different queue with ENV['SQUEESE_QUEUE'].
 * The squeese binary is just for convenience, you can also run a worker with a straight Ruby command:
     $ ruby -r jobs -e Squeese.work
+* Hash keys at the root of the args level are also available as symbols through a minor cheat, but nested child hashes are not.

 Meta
 ----